 to have needs, than to keep feeling anguish from not having his needs responded to and honored.
-This difficulty gives rise to we've grown up making ourselves wrong for having needs (one of the core tenets of codependency), it's easy to to feel like it's our fault, when we feel bad in a relationship because we're not getting our needs responded to.
-This drives our reflex to bury those needs, and automatically make allowances impulse stems from archaic sensations of shame which that if we were truly lovable, we would get far more affection and attention, and feel happy and content: It never takes into account another's inability to love him/herself, or Lurking beneath the surface
+This difficulty gives rise to we've grown up making ourselves wrong for having any needs (one of the core tenets of codependency), it's easy to feel like it's our fault, when we feel bad in a relationship because we're not getting our needs responded to.
+As adults, our reflex to bury personal needs and make allowances and excuses for others, impulse stems from archaic sensations of shame which that if we were truly lovable, we would get far more affection and attention, and feel happy and content: It never takes into account another's inability to love him/herself, or Lurking beneath the surface